 - Balanced: Adds security mitigations for sites you don’t frequently visit.
 This option makes most websites as expected and blocks security threats.

 - Strict: Adds security mitigations for all sites.
 However, parts of sites might not work and block security threats.

 (Optional) Click the Exceptions option to prevent specific sites from using this feature.

 Confirm the website you don’t want to mitigate.

 Click the Add button.

 Once you complete the steps, the browser will offer an extra layer of protection while surfing the internet.

-If you enable and configure the security feature, but some websites are not working as expected, then change the configuration level, add the site to the exception list, or turn off the feature.
+If you enable and configure the security feature, but some websites are not working as expected, change the configuration level, add the site to the exception list, or turn off the feature.

-These instructions are meant for Windows 11, but the same steps will work on Windows 10 or in any platform where the feature is supported.
+These instructions are meant for Windows 11, but the same steps will work on Windows 10 or any platform where the feature is supported.